 When using Commvault with AWS Snow family to perform offline data migration, data will be encrypted while in transit using Encryption in AWS Snowball.
-Commvault can provide a third level of encryption by using FIPS-140-2 compliant software encrypted when writing to the Snow device.
+Commvault can provide a third level of encryption by using FIPS-140-3 compliant pending CMVP review software encryption when writing to the Snow device.